routingblog/arbitration/content/docs/problems.md

 - We have little empirical verification of the claims made both for and against arbitration and {{< gloss/abbrx "ADR" >}}, including positive assertions made about reduced cost, speed, and access to dispute mechanisms. [^galanterhaves3] The little empirical data we have consistently shows an anti-employee bias.
 Basic questions such as the typical characteristics and outcomes of cases in employment arbitration remain to be definitively answered. [^colvinempirical1]

-- Although the plaintiff compensation rate would be very instructive of the role of litigation, because of a lack of data, it cannot be computed from prior research. [^congresswrong4]
+- Although the plaintiff compensation rate would be instructive of the role of litigation, because of a lack of data, it cannot be computed from prior research. [^congresswrong4]

 - Most arbitration agreements do not require reasoned or even written opinions. [^galanterhaves1]